bigfix/developer.bigfix.com/site/reference/types/firewall-service-restriction.md

 # type: firewall service restriction

-The &lt;firewall service restriction&lt; inspectors provide a wrapper for the Windows Firewall Service Restriction.
+The &lt;firewall service restriction&gt; inspectors provide a wrapper for the Windows Firewall Service Restriction.
 They are Vista-only.
 On a non-Vista machine, they return no results.
 For more information see the MSDN Library reference to INetFwServiceRestriction at http://msdn.microsoft.com/library/.

 # rule of &lt;firewall service restriction&gt; : firewall rule